OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v4.23**
+- Fix when deleting group associations.
+Due to the changes incorporated to support multiple associations for a specific groups the code to delete group associations was not working.

 **v4.22**
 - Fix for the error when saving messages with the targeting mode enabled.
 - Fix for the radiobutton selection issue when targeting mode is enabled.
 Now authors in targeting mode will get the groups radion item selected by default.